-Pharmacists' Expanding Role in Managing Reflux and GORD
+Pharmacist Guidelines for Managing Reflux and GORD

 Condition Overview and Prevalence

-- Gastro-oesophageal reflux (GOR) is defined as the backward flow of stomach contents into the oesophagus.
+Gastro-oesophageal reflux (GOR) is described as a common physiological event involving the backward flow of stomach contents into the oesophagus.
+Gastro-oesophageal reflux disease (GORD) is diagnosed when reflux causes significant symptoms or potential mucosal damage.

-Pharmacist Role and Patient Assessment
+Pharmacist Role and Initial Assessment

 These alarm symptoms include: